 (b) Appointment to the AHPC shall be made by the City Council.
 It shall serve as an advisory body to the City Council and the Planning Board.

 (c) All members of the AHPC shall be selected upon the basis of their interest in art, historic preservation and familiarity with the City of South Portland.
+Individuals with professional experience in historic preservation, art, architecture, or construction are strongly encouraged.
 The City Council should strive to include members representative of a diverse community.

 (d) A quorum shall consist of five (5) members.